shaan807/TradeViewAI/README.md

 .  **Open the application:**
-    After the development server starts, open your web browser and go to the address provided in the terminal output (usually http://localhost:3000).
+    After the development server starts, open your web browser and go to the address provided in the terminal output (http://localhost:9002).

 These are the standard steps for running a Next.js application.
 If there are any specific instructions or scripts defined in the package.json file, you might need to follow those as well.